munagekar/MJRDarkConky/README.md

 This theme has the following dependencies

-Conky package
+ - Conky Package
-Conky manager package
+ - Conky Manager
-Python
+ - Python
-Lua(Not sure but might be required)
+ - Lua(Not sure possibly required by Conky)
+Use your package manager to get theme if they aren't installed on your machine.

-Extract the archive the ~/.conky folder and use conky manager to select this theme.
+Extract the archive inside ~/.conky folder and use conky manager to select this theme.

-Manage Weather Configuration by making changes in `~/.conky/TransparentTilesv3/weather.py` Manage News RSS stream by making changes in `~/.conky/ConkyWhiteTilesv2/news.py` And select the theme using Conky Manager.
+Manage Weather Configuration by making changes in `~/.conky/TransparentTilesv3/weather.py`

+Manage News RSS stream by making changes in `~/.conky/ConkyWhiteTilesv2/news.py` And select the theme using Conky Manager.